shawi1/Stats/README.md

-# Titanic Dataset Analysis - README
+# .CSV Dataset Analyzer - README

 ## Prerequisites
-To run the `titanic_project.py` file and analyze the Titanic dataset, ensure you have the following installed:
+To run the `dataset_analysis.py` file and analyze the Titanic dataset, ensure you have the following installed:

 ### 1️⃣ **Python** (Version 3.8 or higher)
 - Download and install Python: [https://www.python.org/downloads/](https://www.python.org/downloads/)